 Your options for hostels in Bingen are limited, but as the town is so small, your Bingen hostel will give you great access to much of the city.
 Bingen is not generally well known for any huge festivals or societal gatherings, and so it provides a more sedate pace for vacationers that require no advanced planning or reservations.

-Written by local enthusiast for Bingen hostels
+Written by Travel Expert Bingen

 Angelica Burrage